Free State Gold Rush: History

 When the majority of the reefs proved unrecoverable with the contemporary technology, these miners moved away throughout the late 1890s and the stock exchange was converted to a movie theatre by 1912.

 In the 1930s, new geophysical prospecting methods determined that deep gold reefs could be discovered.
 The mines in the Klerksdorp and Potchefstroom areas were started thanks to the success of these new methods, and the area saw a large influx of companies and miners.

-Russian and Basotho gangs are known to have maintained close relationships with mineworkers in the area after the 1950s.
+Basotho gangs, such as the Marashea (translating as "The Russians", named after their founders' admiration for the Russian Army in World War II) are known to have maintained close relationships with mineworkers in the area after the 1950s.
 With the opening of gold mines in the Free State, gangs diverted focus from the city of Johannesburg to a symbiotic relationship with miners, by which the gangs would provide women in exchange for money or gold smuggled from the mines.

 At the end of the gold boom in 1989, many mines in the region became economically indefensible and were closed.
 From the mid 1980s to the early 2010s, mine employment in Matjhabeng fell from 180,000 to 30,000.
 Local legislators reacted to this decline by pushing for tax incentives and job-creation support in the mining industry.